CSC207-2022F-UofT/course-project-groupedup/README.md

 ## Test Coverage for each feature's use case package
 - Edit User Public Profile Use Case: 100% classes, 75% line coverage.
 Some lines were not tested due to them being getter and setter methods.
+- Otherwise, everybody's use case has 100% test coverage for classes, methods, and lines.

 ## How we made use of GitHub